 Reason: To ensure the submission and implementation of a well-laid out scheme of landscaping in the interest of visual amenity and improving the biodiversity of the site.

-9. The following ecological mitigation and enhancement measures, recommended by the Council's ecologist, shall be implemented in full:
+9. The ecological mitigation and enhancement measures detailed in the hereby approved Ecological Reports (to be specifically referenced on receipt) shall be implemented in full.